karayusuf/pushit/README.md

-# Pushit
+# What is Pushit

-To start your new Phoenix application:
+Pushit is an open-source WebSocket engine written in elixir.

+## Getting Started

-1. Install dependencies with `mix deps.get`
+1. Install dependencies

+    mix deps.get

-2. Start Phoenix endpoint with `mix phoenix.server`
+2. Start the server

-Now you can visit `localhost:4000` from your browser.
+    mix phoenix.server

+3. Open the homepage

+    open localhost:4000